RajeevSharma2015/SDC-TrafficLight-Classifier/README.md

     ```

 ## Datasets
-As always in deep learning: Before you start coding you need to gather the right datasets.
+In deep learning, before you start coding you need to gather the right datasets.
 For this project, you will need images of traffic lights with labeled bounding boxes.

-In sum there are 4 datasets you can use:
+There are 4 datasets which can be used:
 1. [Bosch Small Traffic Lights Dataset][bosch dataset]
 2. [LaRA Traffic Lights Recognition Dataset][lara dataset]
 3. Udacity's ROSbag file from Carla
 4. Traffic lights from Udacity's simulator

+#### Note:
-I ended up using Udacity's ROSbag file from Carla only and if you carefully follow along with this tutorial the images from the ROSbag file will be enough to have a working classifier for real-world AND simulator examples.
+Udacity SDC students ended up using Udacity's ROSbag file from Carla only and if you carefully follow along with this tutorial the images from the ROSbag file will be enough to have a working classifier for real-world AND simulator examples.
 There are two approaches on how to get the data from the ROSbag file (and from Udacity's simulator):

 ### 1. The Lazy Approach
 You can download Vatsal Srivastava's dataset and my dataset for this project.
 The images are already labeled and a [TFRecord file][tfrecord file] is provided as well: